ma-compbio/Higashi/README.md

 ---------

-Our lab has also developed a powerful multi-modal visualization tool named [Nucleom Browser](http://vis.nucleome.org/entry/home), which will support the visualization of scHi-C data and Higashi analysis results in the future.
+Our lab has also developed a powerful multimodal nteractive data visualization and exploration platform named [Nucleom Browser](http://vis.nucleome.org/entry/home) to integrate genomic, imaging, and 3D genome structure data.
+**Nucleom Browser** will support the visualization of scHi-C data and Higashi analysis results in the future.

 Please check out:
 - [Home page](http://vis.nucleome.org/entry/home)